idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !alert note
 nekRS uses the [!ac](OCCA) [!ac](API), which allows nekRS to run on both [!ac](CPU) and [!ac](GPU) systems.
-However, because nekRS is a turbulence-resolved [!ac](CFD) code that is typically used by resolving boundary layers, this analysis requires [!ac](HPC) resources to run the inputs.
+However, in this example, nekRS is used with resolved boundary layers, requiring a fine mesh.
+This analysis therefore requires [!ac](HPC) resources.
 If you do not have access to [!ac](HPC) resources, you will still find the analysis procedure useful in understanding the MOOSE-wrapped app concept and opportunities for high-resolution thermal-hydraulics within the MOOSE framework.